The same mistakes come up again and again. Here are ten I see weekly, and how to avoid them.

 8. Bad Colour Contrast

-Yellow on white, red on green, pastel on pastel invisible at distance.
+Yellow on white, red on green, pastel on pastel, invisible at distance.

 9. Missing Call to Action